WithoutTheDot/Polaris/Documentation/Variables.md

 VAR c = 100
 ```

+Certain built-in constants are in Polaris including TRUE, FALSE and NULL but these have number outputs and are best for readability

 ## Strings
 In Polaris strings are identified with `""` and are assigned in the same way.
 To learn more about strings visit the [String documentation](https://github.com/WithoutTheDot/Polaris/edit/main/Documentation/Strings.md)
 ```